shilohai1/voidr.health/src/blogs/02-understanding-migraines.md

 ### Environmental Factors
 - Bright lights, strong smells, weather changes, barometric pressure shifts

-**Tip**: Keep a **migraine journal** to track your diet, sleep, mood, and weather.
-This can be done manually or through AI tools like **Voidr Health**, which uses natural language inputs to help recognize patterns from daily symptoms.
+**Tip**: Keep a migraine journal to track your diet, sleep, mood, and weather.
+This can be done manually or through AI tools like Voidr Health, which uses natural language inputs to help recognize patterns from daily symptoms.

 ---

 ## Diagnosis: How Are Migraines Evaluated?

-Doctors typically diagnose migraines based on **clinical history**, symptoms, and a **neurological exam**.
+Doctors typically diagnose migraines based on clinical history, symptoms, and a neurological exam.
 There’s no single test to confirm a migraine.

 According to the **Mayo Clinic** and **American Headache Society**, diagnosis includes:
-- **Frequency and intensity** of symptoms
+- Frequency and intensity of symptoms
 - Exclusion of other neurological or vascular disorders
 - Imaging (CT or MRI) only if atypical or worsening patterns appear